PoziWorld/idle-tabs/README.md

 "Idle Tabs" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.

 If you have suggestions or problems using the extension, please [submit a bug](https://github.com/PoziWorld/idle-tabs/issues/) or a [feature request](https://forms.gle/XW1so7w3pC7n2P5h7).
-For other enquiries you can email me at it-gh@poziworld.com.
+For other enquiries, you can email it-gh@poziworld.com.

-**If you have lost tabs from your browser:** I have written a guide for how to recover your lost tabs [here](https://github.com/deanoemcke/thegreatsuspender/issues/526
+**If you have lost tabs from your browser:** there is a [guide](https://github.com/deanoemcke/thegreatsuspender/issues/526) for how to recover your lost tabs.
-).

 ### Chrome Web Store

 Idle Tabs is [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/idle-tabs/konndaocmjnmbghdbojolbagkigpabeg).

 Please note that the webstore version may be behind the latest version here.
-That is because I try to keep webstore updates down to a minimum due to their [disruptive effect](https://github.com/greatsuspender/thegreatsuspender/issues/526).
+That is because webstore updates are kept down to a minimum due to their [disruptive effect](https://github.com/greatsuspender/thegreatsuspender/issues/526).

-For more information on the permissions required for the extension, please refer to this gitHub issue: (https://github.com/greatsuspender/thegreatsuspender/issues/213)
+For more information on the permissions required for the extension, please refer to this [GitHub issue](https://github.com/greatsuspender/thegreatsuspender/issues/213).

 ### Install as an extension from source